shree-bd/_leetcode_/README.md

 # Leetcode Solutions

-I mostly solve problems in Python, but you may find some solutions in Java as well!
+I primarily solve problems using Python and Java!